Ankit-Anshu/The-AI-Model-Heist-SQL-Challenge/README.md

 **database_create.sql:** SQL code to create the database from scratch for use in other database systems.

+**AI_Model_Heist.db** This SQLite database file contains all the data that you will be working with.
+For beginners, we recommend using SQLiteStudio,

 **Python:** If you prefer Python, CSV files are provided for the challenge tables.
 Load them using libraries like pandas.

 ## Hints to Solve